 We offer a permanent outdoor learning space for 3 – 11 year old children from the school.
-The Forest School and allotment create a unique flexible outdoor space for all of our children to enjoy the benefits of learning outdoors.
+The space is managed by Forest Schooling UK CIC.
+The Forest School and allotment, including Chickens and Rabbits create a unique flexible outdoor space for all of our children to enjoy the benefits of learning outdoors.

-We believe learning outdoors can foster resilient, confident, independent and creative learners that go on to use their new skills in the every changing world.
-In addition, the mental health and wellbeing of our students is a priority and there is a lot of evidence to support being outdoors in green spaces greatly improves mental health and wellbeing.
+Forest Schooling UK and St John's School believe that learning outdoors can foster resilient, confident, independent and creative learners that go on to use their new skills in the every changing world.
+In addition, the mental health and wellbeing of all our students is a priority and there is a lot of evidence to support being outdoors in green spaces greatly improves mental health and wellbeing.

 Children from all classes use the area as part of their classroom learning.
 In addition, those children with additional need access the area on a more regular basis.

-There is a brand new covered outdoor classroom, a greenhouse and a fence and hedgerow to support wildlife and separate the area from the sports field.
+There is a covered outdoor classroom, a greenhouse and a fence and hedgerow to support wildlife and separate the area from the sports field.
 The allotment features raised beds for the growing of food and plants by all the classes.
 There is a small reflection and sensory garden as well as Forest School provision.
+We have a chicken coop, which the children look after.
 We have added solar and wind power meaning all energy on-site is self generated, and the addition of a rear locked gate into and out of the area allows the exploration of the Hogsmill River to be brought more easily into the program.

 We offer 1:1 sessions to children identified as needing support in addition to our Forest School program.
 These are no longer than 45mins and usually comprise of Play Therapy/Zones of Regulation.

 We encourage outreach activity and community engagement.
 We have a visiting school who come for a Forest School session once a week.
-We have excellent links with Kingston University, and as part of our Year 3 Forest Program we visit their large woodland on Kingston Hill.
+We have excellent links with Kingston University.
 We often engage architect students from the University to help us design projects on our site.
 We welcome students from teaching universities to come along and see our work and enjoy work experience with us.